RogerSelwyn/Home_Assistant_SkyQ_Hub/README.md

 * Track new - When enabled, newly discovered devices are enabled for tracking in HASS.

 The component provides two types of entities:
 * Device_Tracker - One for each device connected to the router inline with the configuration options above.
+The name and entity_id will be 'Unknown' where the device name is reported as unknown by the Sky Q Hub.
+However the Sky Q hub can be inconsistent, so the name and entity_id will change to a known name if it is reported by the Sky Q Hub.
+It will then not change back to 'Unknown'.
 * Sensor - Giving the SSID of the Wifi enabled on the router.

 The following services are provided: